 - papers of prominent people from Northern Ireland, such as writers, politicians, business leaders or academics

-- business records relating to current or defunct organizations
+- business records about current or defunct organizations

-- papers of political parties and pressure groups, and
+- papers of political parties and pressure groups

 PRONI does not normally accept newspapers, books, photocopies, pamphlets and other printed materials.
 We do not select documents which would duplicate material already in our holdings.

-If you wish to enquire about depositing documents, please email the Records Management, Cataloguing and Access team.
-A member of the team will evaluate the historical importance of your documents and advise on the best way forward.
+If you wish to enquire about depositing documents, email the Records Management, Cataloguing and Access team.
+A member of the team will check the historical importance of your documents and advise on the best way forward.

 Once we have decided to add your documents to our holdings, we will agree the terms of deposit with you.
 You have three options: